ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 ### Creating a form view template

 Let's start by creating a view with a form.
 It will include two input fields (for the abbreviation and the title), and the 'submit' and 'cancel' buttons.
-We'll do it in a separate view.
+We will do it in a separate view.
 Create a new file `abbreviationview.js` in the `abbreviation/` directory.

 Our new `FormView` class will extend the {@link framework/guides/architecture/ui-library#views View} class, so start by importing it from the UI library.

-In the `FormView` constructor we'll define a template for our abbreviation form.
+In the `FormView` constructor we will define a template for our abbreviation form.
 We need to set a tag of the HTML element, and a couple of its attributes.
 To make sure our view is focusable, let's add {@link framework/guides/deep-dive/focus-tracking#implementing-focusable-ui-components `tabindex="-1"`}.

-We'll also pass the editor's {@link module:utils/locale~Locale} instance to the constructor, so we can localize all our UI components with the help of the {@link module:utils/locale~Locale#t `t()` function}.
+We will also pass the editor's {@link module:utils/locale~Locale} instance to the constructor, so we can localize all our UI components with the help of the {@link module:utils/locale~Locale#t `t()` function}.

 ```js
 // abbreviation/abbreviationview.js